 - Improve the understanding of both German and U.S. points of view

-Students receive 2 credits for taking part in this program and will be enrolled in a two credit workshop for the Spring semester.
-To receive credit for the program, students are required to participate actively and complete a short paper (up to 10 pages) for the workshop.
-The program can also be used to fulfill the upper level writing requirement by taking an additional credit (under supervision of the program faculty) and writing a substantially longer paper on a workshop-related topic.
+Students receive 2 credits in the spring semester.
+They are required to participate actively in the program and to complete a short paper for the workshop.
+The program can also be used to fulfill the upper level writing requirement by taking an additional credit and writing a substantially longer paper on a workshop-related topic.
+All papers are supervised by the program faculty, often in collaboration with other Miami Law faculty with relevant expertise.

 - Overall GPA